UK Fishing Fleet Survey

 The Fleet Survey is the major piece of research into the health of the UK's fishing sector, both in terms of the economic performance of the fleet itself but also the social impact it has on coastal communities.
 The results of the survey help both industry and policy makers to understand the challenges and opportunities the fleet faces as well as the impact of fisheries management measures.

 But creating an accurate picture depends on the support and participation from skippers and vessel owners.
 With the UK's exit from the EU among the changes on the horizon it has arguably never been more important that the fleet survey can show the most complete picture of the catching sector as possible.

-Due to the current coronavirus pandemic, you can participate in the 2020 UK Fishing Fleet Survey by post, telephone or online.
+Due to the current coronavirus pandemic the 2020 UK Fishing Fleet Survey was held by post, telephone or online.

 How to take part

 It should take no more than 15 minutes for skippers and owners to take part in the survey.

 Our researchers will ask a series of questions about the financial and operational performance of the fishing vessel, with all answers and any other information provided treated in the strictest confidence.

 No figures relating to any individual or specific vessel are revealed in the fleet report or any other outputs.

 Benchmarking reports for vessel owners